 It’s not trying to replace health insurance.
 And it’s not trying to step in for dental and vision coverage either.
 Instead, it’s a booster for your employees’ existing coverage, helping fill in gaps where their other forms of insurance may leave them vulnerable.
 Supplemental coverage can give people more robust protection than what health insurance gives alone.

 And it’s not just your employees who have additional protection with supplemental insurance.
-In a recent survey of 1,200 business decision-makers such as yourself, 50% said that offering supplemental insurance helps them recruit employees, and 60% said it helps them retain employees.
-Additionally, in a recent survey of over 2,000 employees, 70% of those enrolled in supplemental insurance said they are extremely or very satisfied with their benefits package—a difference of 28 percentage points from those who are not offered the plans.5
+In a recent survey of 1,200 business decision-makers such as yourself, 77% said that offering supplemental insurance helps them recruit employees, and 80% said it helps them retain employees.3

 Some things just go together—hands and gloves, pen and paper, burgers and fries.
 Health insurance and supplemental insurance are one of those combos.